Buick Riviera: First generation (1963–1965)

-The production Riviera was introduced on October 4, 1962, as a 1963 model, its distinctive bodyshell was unique to the marque, unusual for a GM product.
+The production Riviera was introduced on October 4, 1962, as a 1963 model.
+Its bodyshell was unique to the marque, unusual for a GM product.
 The design was substantially the same as the original, less expensively hidden headlights concealed in the fender grilles.
 The elegant ground-up styling sported the new "Coke bottle look" introduced the year before on the arresting Studebaker Avanti, with a tapered midsection surrounded by flaring fenders.
 There was no trace of the "Sweepspear" used on beltlines of earlier Buicks with the Riviera package.

-It rode a cruciform frame similar to the standard Buick chassis, but shorter and narrower, with a 2 in narrower track.
+It rode on a cruciform frame similar to the standard Buick chassis, but shorter and narrower, with a 2 in narrower track.
 Its wheelbase of 117.0 in and overall length of 208.0 in were 6.0 in and 7.7 in shorter, respectively, than a Buick LeSabre, but slightly longer than a contemporary Thunderbird.
 At 3998 lb, it was about 390 lb lighter than either.
 It shared the standard Buick V8 engines, with a displacement of either 401 cuin or 425 cuin, and the unique continuously variable design twin turbine automatic transmission.
 Power brakes were standard, using Buick's massive "Al-Fin" (aluminum finned) drums of 12.0 in diameter.
 Power steering was standard equipment, with an overall steering ratio of 20.5:1, giving 3.5 turns lock-to-lock.

 The Riviera's suspension used Buick's standard design, with double wishbones in the front and a live axle located by trailing arms and a lateral track bar in the rear, but the roll centers were lowered to reduce body lean.
 Although its coil springs were actually slightly softer than other Buicks, the Riviera's lighter weight made its ride somewhat firmer.
 While still biased towards understeer, contemporary testers considered it one of the most driveable American cars, with an excellent balance of comfort and agility.